Aled Jones announces his new album, 'One Voice: Believe'

 One Voice: Believe rounds off the trilogy of albums featuring Aled performing with his younger self.

 The first two albums in the series topped the UK Classical Album Charts.
-Find out more at the Classic FM Store
+Get your copy from the Classic FM Store

 A collection of spiritual classics, One Voice: Believe sees Aled duet with his younger self – man and boy – and features a few special surprises.
 Highlights include Richard Mill’s An Australian Blessing, Handel’s Did You Not Hear My Lady?, Andrew Lloyd Webber’s Pie Jesu, Franz Schubert’s Ave Maria and the traditional hymn Morning Has Broken.
 Once again, the album is produced by Ian Tilley.